 Via Feltman’s of Coney Island

-But Michael Quinn, a Coney Island historian and lover of the Coney Island red hot, is determined to bring Feltman’s back.
-Three summers ago, he started a pop-up Feltman’s that moved around the city.
+But Michael Quinn, a Coney Island historian and lover of the Coney Island red hot, has been determined to bring Feltman’s back.
+Four summers ago, he started a pop-up Feltman’s that moved around the city.
 The following year, Quinn began crowdfunding to supply the Feltman’s label to local restaurants, and he’s since taken them into local grocery stores, including Fairway, as well as mail order, where they retail for $12 for a six-pack.
-Quinn also opened Feltman’s Kitchen on St. Mark’s Place in the East Village

 - Coney Island Design: “Defending the Honor of American Pop Culture”